UCCB - When to contact the Canada Revenue Agency (CRA) about UCCB payments

 - You have a question about a topic that was not shown above

-If you move, please let us know.
+If you move, please let the Canada Revenue Agency (CRA) know.
 Otherwise, your payments may stop, even if you use direct deposit and your bank account does not change.
 See How to change your address.

 a) You have a newborn child or a child starts to live with you